Coming from the sunshine coast of Southern England

 This is Banker's Corner in Terminus Road looking towards the seafront in the 1920s.
 To the right, on the corner of Junction Road, stood this elegant building, Barclay's Bank.
 It was destroyed by a bomb during the Second World War, some of the stone was taken to Butts Brow where it is still used as a path marker, while the rest was buried at the top of Princes Park opposite the Sovereign Centre.

-Another photograph of Terminus Road, truly leafy Eastbourne, the Victorians loved their tree lined streets.
+Another of Terminus Road, truly leafy Eastbourne, the Victorians loved their tree-lined streets